Vision Transformer with Super Token Sampling: Experiments

 \subsection{Image Classification}

 \textbf{Settings.} We train our models from scratch on the ImageNet-1K~\cite{deng2009imagenet} data.
 For a fair comparison, we follow the same training strategy proposed in DeiT~\cite{touvron2021training} and adopt the default data augmentation and regularization.
 All our models are trained from scratch for 300 epochs with the input size of $224\times 224$.
 We employ the AdamW optimizer with a cosine decay learning rate scheduler and 5 epochs of linear warm-up.
 The initial learning rate, weight decay, and batch-size are 0.001, 0.05, and 1024, respectively.
-The maximum rates of increasing stochastic depth \cite{huang2016deep} are set to 0.1/0.4/0.6 for SViT-S/B/L. When fine-tuning our models on $384\times 384$ resolution, the learning rate, weight decay, batch-size and total epoch are set to 5e-6, 1e-8, 512, 30, respectively.
-More details about the experimental settings are provided in the Appendix A.3.
+The maximum rates of increasing stochastic depth \cite{huang2016deep} are set to 0.1/0.4/0.6 for STViT-S/B/L. When fine-tuning our models on $384\times 384$ resolution, the learning rate, weight decay, batch-size and total epoch are set to 5e-6, 1e-8, 512, 30, respectively.
+More details are in Appendix C.